anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 EST in turn relies on a binding of the certification request to an underlying TLS connection between the EST client and the EST server.
 According to BRSKI the domain registrar acts as EST server and is also acting as registration authority (RA) for its domain.
 To utilize the EST server endpoints on the domain-registrar, the registrar-agent defined in this document will act as client towards the domain registrar.
 The registrar-agent will also act as client when communicating with the pledge in responder mode.
 Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate, which does not contain a subject alternative name (SAN) for the customer site/domain and does also not contain a TLS server flag.
 This is one reason for relying on higher layer security by using signature wrapped objects for the exchange between the pledge and the registrar agent.
 A further reason is the application on different transports, for which TLS may not be available, like Bluetooth or NFC.
-As the described solution will rely on additional wrapping signature it will require pre-processing specifically for EST. EST simpleenroll uses PKCS#10 requests only.
+Instead of using TLS to provide secure transport between the pledge and the registrar-agent, BRSKI-PRM will rely on an additional wrapping signature of the enrollment request by the pledge.
+For EST {{RFC7030}} the registrar then needs to do additional pre-processing by verifying this signature, which is not present in EST.

 # Terminology